Fritz Reuter: Later works

 For a bibliography of Reuter's works see :de:Fritz Reuter#Werke.

-The novel From My Farming Days Ut mine Stromtid (3 volumes) is by far the greatest of Reuter's writings.
+The novel From My Farming Days (Ut mine Stromtid, 3 volumes) is by far the greatest of Reuter's writings.
 The men and women he describes are the men and women he knew in the villages and farmhouses of Mecklenburg, and the circumstances in which he places them are the circumstances by which they were surrounded in actual life.
 Ut mine Stromtid also presents some local aspects of the revolutionary movement of 1848.

 M. W. MacDowell translated this book from German into English as From My Farming Days in 1878.
 A better translation is that by Katharine Tyler, which predated MacDowell's.
 It appeared in 1871 in Littell's Living Age and in 1872 in book form, titled Seed-Time and Harvest.

 In 1863 Reuter transferred his residence from Neubrandenburg to Eisenach, after having received an honorary doctorate from Rostock University, and here he died on 12 July 1874.

+Reception

 Reuter's stories are lacking in plot, but are marked by clever episodes, skillful character drawing and a humor, which, despite the difficulty of his medium, was universally appreciated in Germany.
 His Sämtliche Werke (collected works), in 13 volumes, were first published in 1863-1868.
 To these were added in 1875 two volumes of Nachgelassene Schriften, with a biography by Adolf von Wilbrandt, and in 1878 two supplementary volumes to the works appeared.
 A popular edition in 7 vols was published in 1877-1878 (last edition, 1902); there are also editions by Karl Friedrich Müller (18 vols, 1905), and Wilhelm Seelmann (7 vols, 1905-1906).
 Interest in Reuter was revived in the period after World War II, in part through the efforts of Friedrich Griese.

 Among the institutions concerning themselves with the works of Reuter are the Fritz Reuter Gesellschaft e.V. in Neubrandenburg, the Fritz-Reuter-Literaturmuseum in Stavenhagen, the Reuter-Wagner-Museum in Eisenach, and the Fritz Reuter Literary Archive (Fritz Reuter Literaturarchiv) Hans-Joachim Griephan in Berlin.
 The latter archive keeps an index of the letters from and to Fritz Reuter.

+The manuscript for one of Reuter's most important works, Kein Hüsung, was gifted in 1875 by his widow to the Plattdütsche Volksfestvereen von New York un New Jersey (Low German Festival Association of New York and New Jersey) which at first enclosed it beneath the monument in Schuetzen Park but recovered it in 1892.
+The association later erected a retirement home on the grounds where the manuscript was rediscovered in the 1970s by the American scholar Heinz C. Christiansen, following hints by Stavenhagen museum director Arnold Hückstädt, and was bound into a book.
+A scholar from Germany could access the manuscript in 2016.
+Its current whereabouts are unknown, after the retirement home was closed in 2017.